Stock Market

 Click Here

-The long-term average return from the stock market is 9.75%.
-As the elder baby boomers are now beginning to retire, they will be relying upon their investments and pensions for income.
-The youngest boomers have less than two decades to compound their savings into a retirement payload.
-Many boomers young and old—so to speak—have a vested interest in stock market returns for a secure retirement.
-So, from 2010, what length of time is needed to assure the long-term average return?
+The long-term average return from the stock market is 10.1%.
+As Baby Boomers continue to retire, they will increasingly rely upon their investments and pensions for income.
+The youngest Boomers have about a decade to compound their savings into a retirement payload.
+Even younger Millennials have a vested interest in stock market returns for a secure retirement.
+So, from 2016, what length of time is needed to assure that you will receive the historical long-term average return of 10.1%?

-NEVER—investors from today will never achieve the long-term average return.
-Not in ten years, twenty years, fifty years, or the eighty-four years that represent the most recognized long-term average return.
+Answer: It will NEVER happen.
+From today forward, investors from today will not achieve the long-term average return.
+Not in ten years, twenty years, fifty years, or the nearly ninety years that represent the most recognized long-term average return.

 Updated